hwdsl2/self-hosted-ai-stack/stacks/rag-pipeline/README.md

     -H "Content-Type: application/json" \
     -d '{"input": "Docker simplifies deployment by packaging apps in containers.", "model": "text-embedding-ada-002"}' \
     | jq '.data[0].embedding'
-# → Store the vector in your vector DB (Qdrant, Chroma, pgvector, etc.)
+# → Store the vector in pgvector (included in the stack's Postgres), or another vector DB such as Qdrant or Chroma.

 # Query: embed the question, retrieve context from vector DB, then ask the LLM
 curl -s http://localhost:4000/v1/chat/completions \